TheBluWiz/diskHealthCheck/README.md

 * **Test data wasn’t deleted!**
   If you used `-k` or the script exited abnormally, the test files remain.
 Remove them manually or rerun without `-k`.

 ---
+  ## Going Forward
+  ### Potential Features
+  - Include File System testing using **fschk**
+  - Have the script autodetect file system type and run **fschk** to find and correct errors.
+    - Detect OS version
+    - Determine filesystem
+    - Run **fschk** that matches file system
+  - Have this script added to **Homebrew**
+  - Create script that also functions for Windows
+---
   ## Questions
   If you would like to contact me or view other projects I'm working on, you can explore my repositories at [TheBluWiz](https://github.com/TheBluWiz), or email me at thebluwiz@icloud.com.